January Courses

 Prerequisites for EDUC 860: EDUC 505; EDUC 563 or EDUC 568.

-EDUC862-01 Assessment, Diagnosis, and Evaluation of Children with Developmental Variations 3 STAFF Wednesdays 07:00-09:00PM Cancelled
+EDUC862-01 Assessment, Diagnosis and Evaluation of Children with Disabilities 3 STAFF Wednesdays 07:00-09:00PM Cancelled

-This course combines theory and practice through work with children from diverse cultural and linguistic backgrounds who have learning variations.
+This course combines theory and practice through work with children from diverse cultural and linguistic backgrounds who have learning disabilities.
 Using assessment data gathered through formal and informal measures, students will devise educational plans for children.
 Participants will be exposed to a repertoire of evidence-based practices and instructional strategies in oral language, reading, written language, and math in order to promote positive learning outcomes.
 The course will also provide opportunities to develop and apply strategies for working with families and collaborating with other educators.
 Utilizing their knowledge of individual learning differences, participants will become skilled at differentiating instruction for a class of students with diverse learning needs.
 Prerequisite: EDUC 803.

 Prerequisites for EDUC 863: EDUC 803; EDUC 563 or EDUC 568 or EDUC 540 or EDUC 542.